-In fulfilling NIPEC's responsibility to promote the professional development of nursing and midwifery during 2015-16, NIPEC continued to lead the development of a range of resources, through engagement and collaboration with stakeholders.
-NIPEC is mindful of the current economic constraints and has therefore focussed on the further development of web-based resources.
-These included a variety of micro websites, competence assessment tools and learning and development and evaluation frameworks.
-In addition, NIPEC's online portfolio which enables nurses and midwives to keep up-to-date, was enhanced to ensure it supports the NMC requirements for registrants for revalidation.
+In fulfilling NIPEC's responsibility to promote the professional development of nursing and midwifery during 2016-17, NIPEC continued to lead the development of a range of resources, through engagement and collaboration with stakeholders.
+NIPEC was mindful of the economic constraints and therefore focussed on the further development of web-based resources.

+These included a variety of micro-websites, competence assessment tools, learning and development and evaluation frameworks.
+In addition, NIPEC's online portfolio which enables nurses and midwives to keep up-to-date, was enhanced to ensure it supports the NMC requirements for registrants for revalidation and in particular it now includes an online facility for midwives to record and store their supervision records.